 - ✓ DTA does not count education or training towards the 24-month limit unless you attend for the full month.
 A partial month does not count.
 DTA Transitions, Sept.
 2009, p.
 6. - ✓ DTA will approve distance learning offered at publicly funded community colleges.
 DTA Operations Memo 2011-35 (July 15, 2011).
 You may be able to get DTA to approve another distance learning program if there is a way to verify attendance.
 See DTA Transitions, Nov.
 2008, p.
 5; Massachusetts' Work Verification Plan (Oct.
 1, 2007).
 For help, check with your local legal services program, Appendix D. - ✓ If you are in shelter and meeting your work requirement through housing search, you can volunteer for another activity and get child care and transportation benefits.
-Be sure DTA treats you as a volunteer for the other activity so DTA can't sanction you if you run into a problem with the other activity. - ✓ DTA should treat you as meeting the Work Program requirement when you are meeting the preliminary requirements for the activity, such as visiting the site, attending an orientation, getting a medical exam, getting a criminal history report, or arranging child care. - ✓ Housing search does not count as work if you have a Home BASE rental subsidy.
+Be sure DTA treats you as a volunteer for the other activity so DTA can't sanction you if you run into a problem with the other activity.
+(You can get child care even if you do not volunteer for an activity.
+See Question 93.) - ✓ DTA should treat you as meeting the Work Program requirement when you are meeting the preliminary requirements for the activity, such as visiting the site, attending an orientation, getting a medical exam, getting a criminal history report, or arranging child care. - ✓ Housing search does not count as work if you have a Home BASE rental subsidy.
 Appendix E (DTA Online Guide Links).

-5 How many hours a week do you have to do a work activity?
+How many hours a week do you have to do a work activity?